Angela Merkel gets her AstraZeneca COVID vaccine shot | DW | 16.04.2021

 The 66-year-old chancellor received the vaccine at the specially installed center in Berlin's former Tempelhof Airport, which is currently working exclusively with AstraZeneca, a vaccine that is only available to the over-60s in Germany, because of a marginal risk of blood clots.
 Around 3,000 people a day can currently receive a vaccination there.

-The vaccination was announced by her spokesman Steffen Seibert in a post on Twitter.
+The vaccination was announced by her spokesman Steffen Seibert in a post on Twitter, with a simple photo showing her only her vaccination certificate.

 Merkel said: "I am delighted to have received my first vaccination today with AstraZeneca.
 I thank everyone who is involved in the vaccination campaign — and everyone who gets vaccinated.
 Vaccination is the key to overcoming the pandemic."